 The “pink drink” isn’t your only keto choice.

-When you heard you wouldn’t have to give up favorite foods such as cheese and bacon, you may be sold on the high-fat, low-carb keto diet and keto Starbucks drinks.
+When you heard you wouldn’t have to give up favourite foods such as cheese and bacon, you may be sold on the high-fat, low-carb keto diet and Keto Starbucks drinks.
 But has anybody warned you that you may have to compromise your standard keto Starbucks order in exchange?
-Okay, okay, you don’t have to give up keto Starbucks or all coffee shop orders; you can only need to adjust the way you order Joe’s regular cup.
+Okay, okay, you don’t have to give up Keto Starbucks or all coffee shop orders; you can only need to adjust the way you order Joe’s regular cup.
 And to whip up the ideal Keto Starbucks drink, you don’t have to solve a radical math equation.

 The next time you are after your afternoon pick-up, Julie Upton, RD, co-founder of Appetite for Fitness, and Scott Keatley, RD, of Keatley Medical Nutrition Therapy, propose to obey these basic guidelines.

-- Stick to the solutions that are sugar-free.
+- Stick to the sugar-free solutions.
 Sugar = carbohydrates, so in your drinks, you usually want to avoid this ingredient, notes Upton.
-A lot of drinks from Starbucks are full of sugar syrup, so let your barista know to skip the drizzle of caramel or any other extras that could add sugar.
+Many Starbucks drinks are full of sugar syrup, so let your barista know to skip the drizzle of caramel or any other extras that could add sugar.

-- Opt over normal milk for heavy cream.
+- Opt over regular milk for heavy cream.
 You’re minimising your carb intake by removing lactose (aka the natural sugar contained in milk) from your beverages, says Upton.

 - Go for unsweetened nut milk, so as almond or coconut, if you need to add milk to your drink.
 Because they lack lactose (and thus carbohydrate!), unsweetened nut milk is more keto-friendly.